 Events come in two very general flavors: 'CBC' for compact binary coalescence candidates detected by matched filtering, and 'Burst' for candidates detected by model-independent methods.
-Your handler can take different actions based on this.
-The example below will handle only 'CBC' events.
+Your code can take different actions based on this.
+The examples in the following sections will handle only 'CBC' events.